stacygohyunsi/algorithms-primer/README.md

 ## Big-θ (Big-Theta) notation
 - Both the lower and upper asymptotic bound (tight bound)

+**Common interview questions**

+- What are the expected runtimes of some common data structures? (e.g., Hash Table, Binary Search Tree, Array, etc)

 # Search
 ## Linear Search/Sequential Search
 - Linear Search/Sequential Search is used when a list of integers is not in any order